 MOSI Master Output Slave Input

 MISO Master Input Slave Output

+TB Test Bench

 1. Introduction

 The field of electronic systems is facing a constant demand for better performance achieved by systems becoming smaller in size.
 This results in the increase of both complexity and density of electronic hardware, including semiconductor chips and circuit boards.
 Those trends are emphasizing the importance of saving both space and power.